 Inflammation is the root of almost all skin conditions, and if you are eating these foods and notice your skin condition is affected, eliminating them can most definitely make a difference.

 These are some of the foods I eliminated years ago when I learned the importance of eating more clean whole foods and ditching processed packaged foods.
-That change of my daily diet made a huge difference, and not only did my skin improve, so did my digestion, energy, joint health, and mental clarity too.
+That change in my daily diet made a huge difference, and not only did my skin improve, but so did my digestion, energy, joint health, and mental clarity too.

 Now, I have to admit that I am a chocoholic and love my chocolate.
 Many chocolate recipes are full of inflammatory ingredients, so I have had to find healthier recipes without the above 3 trigger foods.
 Since we all know that most muffins contain, dairy, gluten, and sugar, I wanted to share a much healthier alternative that doesn’t include those 3 trigger foods.

 Chocolate Zucchini Muffins – makes 12